GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to orchestrate interface agreements between the system and external interface partners.***
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
+* Which kind of conceptual items (energy, material, information, etc.)  have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I want to foster reuse of system wide concept definitions within the architecture design.***
+* Which kind of physical items(energy, material, information, etc.) definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I have to foster reuse of system wide concept definitions within the architecture design.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the required system behavior in order to further design the system.***